wallksss/VulkanRenderer/README.md

 ## Running the Application

-To run the compiled application, use the following command:
+To run the compiled application, use:

 ```bash
 make run
 ```

-This will launch the Vulkan Pool game in a new window.

 ## Controls